-The final score of these MPIs obtained from the average score of all individual votes was maintained in all the MPIs, except for the last measure "support of knowledge about food products" with the exception of the last measure "National campaign promoting organic farming", where the average ranked it as "high and positive", whereas in the subsequent debate it was considered to be a "medium and positive" instrument.
+The final score of these MPIs obtained from the average score of all individual votes was maintained in all the MPIs, except for the last measure "Regional food product", where the average ranked it as "high and positive", whereas in the subsequent debate it was considered to be a "medium and positive" instrument.

-$^{^{3}}$ As seen in the graph, in 3 MPIs there were more votes than voters (9).
+3 As seen in the graph, in 3 MPIs there were more votes than voters (9).
 This is because in these cases, some participants considered that the measure could have both positive and negative effects, so they gave more than one vote.